KaiTheRedNinja/Jumbleum/Notes.docc/Social Studies/Topics/Exam Questions.md

 1. First use sources that you are *surprised by*
 2. Use cross-reference and comparison
 3. Your conclusion should be based on the **target source**
+4. Either do Higher Level Analysis, or compare with another source.

-4. Do not attempt higher level analysis unless you have completed other questions and have time
+Do not attempt higher level analysis unless you have completed other questions and have time.

+#### Higher Level Analysis
+Only attempt if you have a lot of time

+- `Purpose`: If purpose is different, it is NOT SURPRISING that the content is different (eg. Joe Biden wants to elect himself, Trump wants to elect himself, different purpose, therefore it makes sense that they say different things)
+- `Provenance`: If the author has a track record, it is SURPRISING if it deviates (eg. Trump is known for being anti-immigration, if he suddenly says something pro-immigration then it is surprising)
+- `Context`: If the context contradicts, it IS surprising (do this similar as you would a source)

 ### Assertion
 Format: "'[some statement]'.
 Using the sources in this case study, explain how far you would agree with the statement"